pbuckner/x-plane_plugins/XPython/docs/source/development/udp/vehx.rst

 once you use this, you've also disabled the physics of the aircraft, so you'll need to continue to drive all movement.

+If you want to move the aircraft once without disabling the physics, use :doc:`vehs`.

 :Send:
    Stream of packets with ``VEHX`` command.
 Each packet will be acted upon immediately by X-Plane.::